Brenebon: Ingredients

 The meat used for brenebon is usually washed and soaked in water overnight.
 The meat is then boiled until tender.
 The kidney beans are then boiled in the broth with spices, typically shallot, garlic, salt, sugar, pepper, nutmeg, and clove.
-Then, vegetables such as green beans, celery, and scallion are added.
-Then the soup is usually served with steamed rice and sambal.
+Then, vegetables, such as green beans, celery, and scallion, are added.
+The soup is usually served with steamed rice and sambal.

 In its original Dutch and Minahasa version, pig trotters are usually employed as the base of rich and thick soup broth.
 The rich gelatinous pig trotters gives the broth a thick and glistening texture.
-Since this soup is also popular across Indonesia as everyday soup served in common Indonesian households, various versions exist.
-This include a halal version, which replaces pork trotters with cow's trotters, ribs or bony parts of beef.
-A variant called sayur asem kacang merah uses beef-based broth and tamarind-based soup similar to sayur asem to add sour freshness.
+Since this soup is also popular across Indonesia, as everyday soup served in common Indonesian households, various versions exist.
+This includes a halal version, which replaces pork trotters with cow's trotters, ribs, or bony parts of beef.
+A variant called sayur asem kacang merah uses beef-based broth and tamarind-based soup similar to sayur asem to give it a sour taste and add more freshness.